cloudmesh-community/fa18-523-61/paper/paper.md

 Natural Language Processing is a relatively new concept and is gaining momentum in the use of text analysis and presentation.
 Elizabeth Liddy from Syracuse University provides a great definition:

-> "Natural Language Processing is a theoretically motivated range of computational techniques for analyzing and representing naturally     occurring texts at one or more levels of linguistic analysis for the purpose of achieving human-like language processing for a range     of tasks or applications" [@www-surface.syr.edu].
+> "Natural Language Processing is a theoretically motivated range of computational techniques for analyzing and representing naturally     occurring texts at one or more levels of linguistic analysis for the purpose of achieving human-like language processing for a range     of tasks or applications" [@www-surface-syr-edu].

 Essentially NLP’s goal is to achieve a level of text analysis and processing that mimicks very closely the way that humans process language.
-While NLP has truly made significant progress over the last several years, the challenge of deciphering the exact context and inference of text is still an area of which NLP is still improving [@www-surface.syr.edu].
+While NLP has truly made significant progress over the last several years, the challenge of deciphering the exact context and inference of text is still an area of which NLP is still improving [@www-surface-syr-edu].

 ## Natural Language Challenges